Solanki-Jatin/Renal-Swap-Protocol/README.md

 ## Benchmarks

-This table is a placeholder, replace it with real numbers once phase 7 of the build is done.
-Judges respond well to a table exactly like this because it proves the ILP versus greedy comparison isn't just a talking point.
+This table is a placeholder, will replace it with real numbers once phase 7 of the build is done.

 | Pool size | Optimal matched | Greedy matched | Optimal runtime | Greedy runtime |
 |---|---|---|---|---|